Museum of Zoology

 The Museum of Zoology in Cambridge is seeking funds to 'Raise the Whale'.
 We are asking the public and corporate sponsors alike to help us raise the £150,000 needed to put our iconic Finback whale skeleton and other amazing specimens back on public display in time for our reopening in Spring 2017.

 Some of our collections are in need of cleaning, conserving and remounting.
 Without your support, many of these specimens will deteriorate in storage.
-We want to display as many items as possible from our collections at their best, so that the public may visit free of charge and marvel at the wonders of the animal kingdom for generations to come.
+We want to display as many items as possible from our collections at their best, so that the public may continue to visit free of charge and marvel at the wonders of the animal kingdom for generations to come.

 The most challenging specimen to remount is our 21m Finback whale skeleton - the largest of its kind on public display in the world.
 The whale was stranded in Pevensey, Sussex in November 1865 and its skeleton has been part of the Museum's collection ever since.
 When the Museum closed for refurbishment in 2013, the whale was dismantled and placed in storage.
 A new glass Whale Hall is currently under construction and the enormous skeleton will provide a spectacular welcoming sight for all visitors to the Museum.
 The whale's skeleton needs to be cleaned, conserved, reassembled and suspended from the ceiling to make this possible.

 We have been successful in raising £69,000 (as at November 2015) from trusts and foundations but we still need £81,000 and are looking for donations per whale bone.
-Donations will be acknowledged in the Whale Hall, according to the donor’s wishes.
+Donations over £500 will be acknowledged in the Whale Hall, according to the donor’s wishes.

 How you can help